Campus Life and Student Engagement

 These workshops are presented to First Year Experience (FYE) classes and to other groups on campus.
 The goal is to increase awareness of diversity, inclusion, and cultural differences.
 The workshops are designed to engage students in discussing and sharing their perceptions.
 This presentation focuses on various aspects of diversity and social justice.
 “Chants Chat” is another opportunity for students to share their views on topics about differences, diversity, and how inclusion makes Coastal and the world a better place.

 This initiative is designed to provide a venue for African American males to come together and share common concerns and discuss issues that affect them.
 AAIM is designed to develop and/or enhance the skills of the men in the program.
 A series called “Barber Shop Talk” provides an opportunity for students to share their concerns.
 Information and resources are provided to assist them.
 Motivational speakers are another way the program tries to address the issues that arise.
 The overall goal is creating a successful college experience for the members.

 Women of Color Program

 This program is designed to provide a venue for women of color to come together and share common concerns and discuss issues that affect them on and off campus.
-Empowerment sessions are venues used for student expression and to provide guidance and information.
+Empowerment sessions venues used for student expression and to provide guidance and information.
 Educational speakers are another way of sharing information on topics that might affect them in their matriculation at the University.

-These initiatives are designed to actively raise awareness and provide education to students, faculty and staff about the important issues faced by individuals in the LGBTQ+ community.
+These initiatives are designed to actively raise awareness and provide education to students, faculty, and staff about the important issues faced by individuals in the LGBTQ+ community.
 Training (Safe Zone) is also offered for those who want to know more about this community and how to become allies.

 Advisement and Mentoring for Student Organizations